Jestersly/Trade_Tool_Treasury/README.md

 # **Trade Trawler🚢      |⭐⭐⭐⭐|**

 This masterpiece of market visualization allows you to catch every trade, going through Binance, Coinbase, Kraken and Bitfinex, and list them in a table.
 These trades and liquidations get listed and calculated in real-time.
 You can specify an interval in which the program should calculate and list the trades and liquidations to get a broader view of long-time and short-time market behavior.
-The border will be colored green if the difference between long-trades and short-trades is positive and red if the difference is negative.
+The border will be colored green if the spread between long-trades (ask) and short-trades (put) is positive and red if the spread is negative.
 The same is true for liquidations.
+The listed trades and liquidations are sorted after the Total-USD-Size.
+The Parameter "Avg.
+USD Size per minute" gives information about how much people bought or sold on average each minute and not how much was bought or sold the last minute.
 I guess the most is self-explanatory.
 Start the Code and you will be advised and delighted